 “will die.”
 It is a common Christian teaching that if a prophecy is given but does not come to pass, the one who gave the prophecy is a false prophet and, at least in Old Testament times, would have been put to death.
 That teaching is in error.
 We must remember that God is love, and prophecy is just one expression of that love.
 Therefore, many prophecies are actually just warnings of what will happen in the future if things do not change, but if they do change then the prophecy will be changed or will simply not come to pass as spoken.
 So, many prophecies are conditional and change if the conditions change.
 God says specifically in His Word that if He says something to a person, but the person changes, the outcome will be different from what He originally said (Ezek.
 33:13-16).
 He says the same thing in Jeremiah about whole nations.
 If God speaks disaster to a nation, but it repents, He will not bring the disaster, and vice-versa (Jer.
 18:7-11).

 Samuel was not a false prophet when he told Saul he would be king over Israel (1 Sam.
 10:1) and then circumstances changed and God took the kingship away (1 Sam.
 13:14; 15:26).
 Nathan was a true prophet of God and prophesied that David would have peace in his kingdom (2 Sam.
 7:11).
 But then David sinned by having Uriah killed and committing adultery with Bathsheba, so the prophecy changed, “Now, therefore, the sword will never depart from your house” (2 Sam.
 12:10).
-Nathan also told Solomon that God would establish his kingdom (2 Sam.
+Nathan also told David that God would establish his kingdom (2 Sam.
 7:12).
-But when Solomon turned from God that prophecy was nullified, and God said He would tear the kingdom away from Solomon (1 Kings 11:11).
+But when David turned from God that prophecy was nullified.
+God later said that He would tear the kingdom away from Solomon (1 Kings 11:11).